 Similarly tuberculosis has been almost eradicated in high income countries thanks to antibiotics.
 But it is still a major scourge in low- and middle income countries claiming the lives of more than a million people every year.

 Again in the year 1928, diarrhea and other gastrointestinal infections had dropped from the third most common cause of death in the USA in 1900 to causing 30,000 deaths.
 By the mid-30s, diarrhea had disappeared from the top 10 list.
-Thanks to antibiotics and access to clean water and sanitation, the amount of infections has decreased dramatically even after that.
+Largely thanks to access to clean water and sanitation, the amount of infections has decreased dramatically even after that.

-At the same time, low and middle income countries still struggle access to clean water and sanitation, and diarrheal diseases are way too common causes for antibiotic use, also because they often are caused by viral infections.
+At the same time, low and middle income countries still struggle with access to clean water and sanitation, and diarrheal diseases are way too common causes for antibiotic use, also because they often are caused by viral infections.